shohel02/OpenStack_Threat_Modelling/Keystone/Formatted_Output/Keystone_ThreatAnalysis_TokenService_2.5.md

 <a name="assumption"/>
 ###System Assumptions (External Dependencies)

- - Only considered SQL backend
+ - Only SQL backend considered
  - The incoming request to TOKEN_API is trustworthy

 ###Security Objective

  - Fulfillment of intended API operation.
+ - Auditablity of request/response.

+Towards DB:

+  - non-repudiation of request/response prodvided by DB (hard to proof, instead we can go for weak authenticity property and assume that DB will do its job (trust) and have audit log)

 <a name="dfd"/>